sinch/sinch-sdk-python/README.md

 ```

 For handling all possible exceptions thrown by this SDK use `SinchException` (superclass of all Sinch exceptions) form `sinch.core.exceptions`.

-## Logging

-Logging configuration for this SDK utilizes following hierarchy:
-1. If no configuration was provided via `logger_name` or `logger` configurable, SDK will inherit configuration from the root logger with the `Sinch` prefix.
-2. If `logger_name` configurable was provided, SDK will use logger related to that name.
-For example: `myapp.sinch` will inherit configuration from the `myapp` logger.
-3. If `logger` (logger instance) configurable was provided, SDK will use that particular logger for all its logging operations.

-If all logging returned by this SDK needs to be disabled, usage of `NullHanlder` provided by the standard `logging` module is advised.

 ## Custom HTTP client implementation